rvarki/RLZ/README.md

 ./sort rlz -r ../data/dna/dna_ref.txt -p ../data/dna/dna_seq.txt.rlz --naive
 ```

-This command should produce a file called `dna_seq.txt.rlz.sa` in the data/dna directory.
-This file contains the suffix array of the original text.
-This was found by directly sorting the RLZ pairs without any decompression.
+This command produces a file named `dna_seq.txt.rlz.sa` in the data/dna directory.
+The file contains the suffix array of the original text, computed by decomposing complete RLZ factors into their constituent complete and incomplete factors before sorting.
+Additional sorting options are available and can be viewed by passing the `-h` flag.

 2. To sort the original sequence file, run the following command